dart-lang/site-www/src/content/resources/glossary.md

 ## Function

-"Function" refers to top-level functions, local functions, static methods, and instance methods.
+Unless noted otherwise, the term *function* refers to top-level functions, local functions, static methods, and instance methods.

 For additional details, see the documentation on [Functions][_functions_].